pgRouting/pgrouting/doc/lineGraph/transformation-family.rst

-Transformation - Family of functions (Experimental)
+Transformation - Family of functions
 ===============================================================================

+.. include:: proposed.rst
+   :start-after: stable-begin-warning
+   :end-before: stable-end-warning

+.. index proposed from here

+* :doc:`pgr_lineGraph` - Transformation algorithm for generating a Line Graph.

+.. index proposed to here

 .. include:: experimental.rst
    :start-after: begin-warn-expr
    :end-before: end-warn-expr

-.. index from here
+.. index experimental from here

-* :doc:`pgr_lineGraph` - Transformation algorithm for generating a Line Graph.
 * :doc:`pgr_lineGraphFull` - Transformation algorithm for generating a Line
   Graph out of each vertex in the input graph.

-.. index to here
+.. index experimental to here

 .. toctree::